 What to bring:

-Please tell us: If you are a non – swimmer or not very confident in the water.
+Please lets us know in advance: If you are a non – swimmer or not very confident in the water.
 It is essential that you inform us of any medical conditions that may affect your well being on the trip.
 Please request your own choice food – veg or non veg.

 For further information please feel free to contact us: firstname.lastname@example.org /email@example.com